Kris Neely

-Kristofer M. Neely (born November 21, 1978) is an American creative writer and visual artist in Spartanburg, South Carolina, USA who serves as Professor of Art and Director of Interdisciplinary Studies at Spartanburg Methodist College.
+Kristofer M. Neely (born November 21, 1978) is an American creative writer and visual artist in Spartanburg, South Carolina, United States.
+Neely currently serves as Professor of Art and Director of Interdisciplinary Studies at Spartanburg Methodist College.

-Best known for his "Guardian Angels," painted on found wood, He has painted more than 10,000 guardians.
+Neely is known for his work titled "Guardian Angels," which was painted on pieces of wood that he had found.
+He has painted more than 10,000 guardians.

 Neely is also the owner and creative director of Wet Paint Syndrome Studio which opened in September 2009.

 Education

-Neely holds the B.A. degree from Wofford College (2002) with a major in religion, graduating summa cum laude, first in his class, Phi Beta Kappa, Presidential International Scholar, and recipient of the Walter E. Hudgins Award for Intellectual Courage, Creativity, and Vision.
+Neely holds a B.A. degree from Wofford College (2002) with a major in religion, graduating summa cum laude, first in his class, Phi Beta Kappa, Presidential International Scholar, and recipient of the Walter E. Hudgins Award for Intellectual Courage, Creativity, and Vision.

 Neely earned his Master of Fine Arts (MFA) in Interdisciplinary Art from Goddard College in 2009.

 Guardians

 In 2005, Neely painted his first "Guardian" painting, a small angel image on found wood, for his mother.
 He created the painting in memory of his brother Erik Hudson Neely, who died in 2000 from an epileptic seizure.
 Neely gave his mother a few more of these angel paintings to give to friends.
 He then began selling them after a business owner in Spartanburg requested 50 of them for their employees.
 Since then, Neely has been selling the Guardians primarily in the Southern United States, but has had orders from other states and countries.

 In 2008, sensing that the Guardians had become knickknacks, Neely stopped selling them for six months, giving them away instead.
 He sometimes hid them in various locations in the city of Spartanburg for people to find.
 Neely started selling the Guardians again in.
 2009, Criticized that he was creating too many Guardians and selling them too cheaply, Neely responded, "I think any artist would be honored to have a work that can connect with people so powerfully."“When I’m working on a Guardian, I try to think to myself about what this could mean to the person who receives it,” Neely said.
 “When I catch myself in a moment of slipping out of that kind of awareness, I’ll just stop.
 The numbers (of angels he makes) aren’t important; it’s that I focus on the one.”